ShalokShalom/ocaml.org/data/tutorials/getting-started/gs_01_a_tour_of_ocaml.md

 - : int list list = [[1; 2]; [3]; [4; 5; 6]]
 ```

+The example above read the following way:
+1. The empty list, prononced “nil”
+1. A list containing the numbers 1, 2 and 3
+1. A list containing the booleans `false`, `true` and `false`.
+Repetitions are allowed
+1. A list of lists

 Lists are defined as being either empty, which is written `[]`, or being an element `x` added at the front of another list `u`, which is written `x :: u` (the double colon operator is pronounced “cons”).

 ```ocaml